Architectures

 DeepSet(ψ, ϕ, a = mean; S = nothing)

-The aggregation function a can be any function that acts on an array and has a keyword argument dims that allows aggregation over a specific dimension of the array (e.g., sum, mean, maximum, minimum, logsumexp).
+The function a must operate on arrays and have a keyword argument dims for specifying the dimension of aggregation (e.g., sum, mean, maximum, minimum, logsumexp).

-DeepSet objects act on data of type Vector{A}, where each element of the vector is associated with one data set (i.e., one set of independent replicates from the statistical model), and where the type A depends on the form of the data and the chosen architecture for ψ.
-As a rule of thumb, when A is an array, the replicates are stored in the final dimension.
-For example, with gridded spatial data and ψ a CNN, A should be a 4-dimensional array, with the replicates stored in the 4ᵗʰ dimension.
-Note that in Flux, the final dimension is usually the "batch" dimension, but batching with DeepSet objects is done at the data set level (i.e., sets of replicates are batched together).
+DeepSet objects act on data of type Vector{A}, where each element of the vector is associated with one data set (i.e., one set of independent replicates), and where A depends on the chosen architecture for ψ.
+As a rule of thumb, when A is an array, replicates are stored in the final dimension.
+For example, with gridded spatial data and ψ a CNN, A should be a 4-dimensional array, with replicates stored in the 4ᵗʰ dimension.
+Note that, when using Flux, the final dimension is usually the "batch" dimension, but batching with DeepSet objects is done at the data-set level (i.e., sets of replicates are always kept together).

-Data stored as Vector{Arrays} are first concatenated along the replicates dimension before being passed into the summary network ψ.
-This means that ψ is applied to a single large array rather than many small arrays, which can substantially improve computational efficiency.
+For computational efficiency, array data are first concatenated along their final dimension (i.e., the replicates dimension) before being passed into the inner network ψ, thereby ensuring that ψ is applied to a single large array, rather than multiple small ones.

-Set-level information, $𝐱$, that is not a function of the data can be passed directly into the inference network ϕ in the following manner,
+Set-level inputs (e.g., covariates) $𝐗$ can be passed directly into the outer network ϕ in the following manner:

-or, in the case that expert summary statistics are also used,
+or, when expert summary statistics are also used,

 Examples